Can Fleas Travel On Luggage [Shocking Facts]

 Conclusion

 As a result, it is assumed that if you pack flea-infested clothing in your luggage, you will bring fleas home with you.
-Fleas that bite you in bed may also hop into your luggage, conceal, and then travel with you.
+Fleas biting you in bed may also hop into your luggage, conceal, and travel with you.

 Fleas can be killed by bagging clothing and other fabrics since they require oxygen to survive.
 Even in a vacuum bag, fleas can take more than five days to suffocate, so you’ll need to be persistent and patient.
 Adult fleas only have a few days to live if they survive in unworn clothing and luggage without access to blood.